MichaelSolati/geofirestore-js/README.md

 });
 ```

 Simple.
 Easy.
 And very similar with how Firestore handles a `get` from a Firestore `Query`.
-The only difference being is the added ability to say query `near` a `center` point, with a set `radius` in meters.
+The only difference being is the added ability to say query `near` a `center` point, with a set `radius` in kilometers.

 ## Contributing